Generating Permutations with Restricted Containers: Machines for restricted classes

 To accomplish this, we create an automaton that has two states for each permutation of length at most $n$ in $\C$.
 Of these two states, one corresponds to the ``can pop'' condition and the other to the ``can't pop'' condition, while the permutation associated to the state records the order isomorphism type of the contents of the machine.
 We can build this automaton by working up from the states corresponding to the empty permutation by considering all possible pushes, pops (if the ``can pop'' condition is true for that state), and bypasses.
 For each state whose corresponding permutation has length $k$, there are at most $k+3$ such actions.
 Pops and bypasses are trivial to analyze, while for each possible push we can determine if the push leads to a permutation in $\C$ in time $b(k+1)$.
 Therefore we can construct this automaton in time at most

 which is a polynomial of degree at most $2+m+\deg c$.
-To compute $|\C_n|$ from this automaton we simply count the number of closed walks beginning and ending at the empty ``can pop'' state that consist of $n$ pops and bypasses.
+To compute $|\C_n|$ from this automaton we simply count the number of closed walks beginning and ending at the state corresponding to the empty permutation that contain a total of $n$ pops and bypasses.
 As the automaton has only a polynomial number of states, the number of these walks can be computed in polynomial time. \end{proof}

 The argument above carries through almost directly when $\C$ is not quite a polynomial class, but instead the sum closure of a polynomial class.
-An example of this, the $\Av(231,321)$-machine, is analyzed in the next section.
-The permutations in the class $\Av(231,321)$ are all direct sums of permutations of the form $k12\cdots(k-1)$.
-This is of note because such classes may no longer be polynomial; the class $\Av(231,321)$ has an growth rate of $2$.
+For example the permutations in $\Av(231,321)$ are all sums of permutations of the form $k12\cdots(k-1)$.
+The corresponding machine is analyzed in the next section.

 Needless to say, the algorithm described in the proof of Theorem~\ref{thm-poly-machine} should not be implemented.
 To obtain a more practical algorithm for enumerating these $\C$-machines, one would want to implement a dynamic programming algorithm exploiting the specific structure of $\C$.
-We present several examples of this in the next section.
+We present several examples of this in Section \ref{sec-non-D-finite}.